 37. What would it cost to eliminate routine flaring by 2030?

-There is minimal publicly available data on the cost of flare reduction activities, but from studies on potential costs it is clear there is a very wide range in the unit capital cost of flare mitigation.
-Recent studies from Iraq, Russia, and Nigeria indicate an average cost of around 6-9 US$/ft3/day (85 - 125 US$/t CO2/day) for onshore projects (Note: This is the cost to install an ft3 of utilization capacity.)
+Studies on potential costs of flare reduction indicate a very wide range in the unit capital cost of flare mitigation.
+Studies from Iraq, Russia, and Nigeria, albeit few in number, indicate an average cost of around 6-9 US$/ft3/day (85 - 125 US$/t CO2/day) for onshore projects.
+(Note: This is the cost to install sufficient capacity to utilize 1 ft3 of flared gas).
 The cost of eliminating flaring offshore is generally significantly higher.
-This implies a potential cost of well over US$ 100 billion to eliminate the gas currently flared.
-Note that this estimate does not include revenues from utilization of the gas.
+This implies a potential cost of well over US$100 billion to eliminate the gas currently flared.
+It is important to note this estimate does not include revenues from utilization of the gas.

 38. How will we know that endorsing entities abide by the Initiative and that we can trust the reported flaring volumes?

-Endorsing governments and oil companies will annually report their flaring and comment on their progress towards the Initiative.
-The World Bank will report the same, including the aggregated volumes on the Initiative's website.
-This is not to say it is an easy task, in part because the volume of most flaring is still estimated rather than metered.
-In addition, satellite monitoring will continue to allow estimates of flaring volumes for every country.
+Endorsing governments and oil companies will annually report their flaring and progress towards the Initiative.
+The World Bank will report the same, including the aggregated volumes on this website.
+(2017 will be the first year reporting will be published.)
+This is not to say it is an easy task; in part because the volume of most flaring is still estimated rather than metered.
+In addition, satellite monitoring will continue to provide estimates of flaring volumes for every country.

 39. Is the Initiative legally binding?